Condé Nast - Platform as a system

 Enabling flexibility where it created value

-The realityThe platform worked in parts, but not as a system.
+The platform worked in parts, but not as a system.

-In short, the platform enabled output, but it didn’t shape it.
+The platform enabled output, but it didn’t shape it.

 The challenge wasn’t the tools.
 It was the tension between competing needs.

-The decisionA deliberate shift in how the platform was defined.
+I made a deliberate shift in how the platform was defined.

-I stopped treating the platform as a collection of tools and started treating it as a structured system supporting the full content lifecycle.
+Instead of treating it as a collection of tools, I redefined it as a structured system supporting the full content lifecycle.
+This established a clear model across planning, creation, rendering, distribution, and experience.

-I then defined where flexibility remained, allowing editorial teams to create value without breaking the system.
+From there, I defined where standardisation was non-negotiable, focusing on structure, performance, and core building blocks.
+Alongside this, I defined where flexibility remained, allowing editorial teams to create value without breaking the system.

 The platform was restructured as a system of systems, connecting planning, creation, syndication, and experience into a continuous workflow.

-Instead of tools handing off to each other, content flowed through a unified system from planning through to user experience
+Instead of tools handing off to each other, content flowed through a unified system from planning through to user experience.

 This connected the CMS, design system, planning, and syndication tools into a single operating model, rather than separate products.